rogerleecormier/spearyx/docs/raci-chart/iteration-4/README.md

 - Users had to manually create roles, tasks, matrix
 - No patterns or templates to reference
-- Starting from scratch every time
+- After Iteration 3: Starting from scratch every time

 ### After Iteration 4

 - Load template in 30 seconds
 - Apply preset pattern in 10 seconds
-- Save custom pattern for next time
-- Reuse patterns across projects

 ---